The Lizzie Borden ax murders remain one of America’s most long-lasting mysteries.

 On the other hand, just as many were shocked and outraged by the acquittal.
 In their mind, Lizzie was guilty.
 Circumstantial evidence or not, the sensationalized media coverage during the trial was more than enough to convince them ‘of the truth.’

-Responsible for the divided public response was (at least partially) the many newspapers across the country that did nothing else but fuel a media frenzy, painting Lizzie as both a cold-blooded murderer and a victim of circumstance.
+Responsible for the divided public response were (at least partially) the many newspapers across the country that did nothing else but fuel a media frenzy, painting Lizzie as both a cold-blooded murderer and a victim of circumstance.

 Now, it’s time to shed some light on something most articles about Lizzie Borden’s case get wrong: the legal definitions.
 Why do they matter so much?

-It matters because understanding legal terms such as manslaughterpremeditated murder, and circumstantial evidence is necessary for grasping the intricacies of Lizzie Borden’s trial.
+It matters because understanding legal terms such as manslaughter, premeditated murder, and circumstantial evidence is necessary for grasping the intricacies of Lizzie Borden’s trial.

 Premeditated murder refers to a killing that was planned or thought out ahead of time, indicating intent.
 On the other hand, manslaughter involves a killing that occurs without premeditation, often in the heat of the moment.